dzsoker023/Factorio-Access/README.md

 Toggle cursor hiding: CONTROL + ALT + C. This is for Vanilla Mode players who do not want to see the mod building previews.

-Clear all renders: CONTROL + ALT + R. Note: This is for clearing any mod-drawn objects that fail to disappear on their own.
+Clear all renders: CONTROL + ALT + R. Note: This is rarely needed for clearing any mod-drawn objects that fail to disappear on their own.

+Set standard zoom: ALT + Z

+Set closest zoom: SHIFT + ALT + Z

+Set furthest zoom: CONTROL + ALT + Z

 Recalibrate zoom: CONTROL + END.
 This is rarely needed for resolving bugs related to zooming.